parmi93/Pacman/README.md

 # Pacman
-This is my Pacman version that i developed (in C#) when i was attending school as homework project.
+This is the Pacman version I developed (in C#) when i was attending high school as homework project.

 Enjoy it =)